ideasonpurpose/wp-example-blocks-plugin/README.md

 The sidebar pulldown selector provides formatting choices for the dynamic date string.

-### Metadata Block Editor Plugin
+### Document-level Metadata Block Editor Plugin

+This plugin adds two alternate metadata interfaces to the Block Editor.
+First, a  Plugin Document Settings Panel is added to the list of Document attribute input.
+Second, a totally separate  Plugin Sidebar  and more-menu item provide the same options in a different place.

-This plugin adds two alternate interfaces for saving metadata to the currently edited post.
+, but everyone agreed it was too hidden and easily forgotten.  alternate interfaces for saving metadata to the currently edited post.
 These interfaces are completely interchangeable, values entered in one can be modified in the other.
 Values are not saved until the post is updated.

 The two interfaces: